 Almost a decade has passed since the publication of Androshchuk’s excellent sword catalog of Viking Age Sweden, which was first published in Russian (2013) and later reworked into English (2014).
 During this period, at least seven new swords or fragments of them were found or published.
-At the same time, we found four pieces in the older literature that were not included in the catalog, and therefore we decided to map these newly detected swords in the form of a short article, which can be expanded at any time.
+At the same time, we found eight pieces in the older literature that were not included in the catalog, and therefore we decided to map these newly detected swords in the form of a short article, which can be expanded at any time.
 This inventory is supplemented by a list of swords that are incorrectly labeled in Androshchuk’s work.

 Newly detected swords